nawazish-github/elements-of-programming-interviews-java/README.md

 ## Recursion

 - Write a function to generate all permutations of a given array of elements
-- Write a function to generate Powerset of a given set
+- Write a function to generate Powerset of a given set.
+Two solutions: iterative and recursive